Board of Directors

 Curator – Janet Starr Hull, PhD, CN

-Dr. Hull is the on-site curator for the The San Benito Wildlife and Nature Center facility.
+Dr. Hull is the on-site curator for the GREEN Nature Center.
 Dr. Hull holds degrees in International Geography, Environmental Science, Toxicology, and Holistic Nutrition.
-She is a university environmental science professor and author, and contributes to The San Benito Wildlife and Nature Center programs through her education experience, and her ongoing research on current environmental changes and cultural patterns that threaten the survival of endangered species, worldwide.
+She is a university environmental science professor and author, and writes educational curriculum programs for GREEN.
+Using her education experience and her ongoing research on current environmental changes and cultural patterns, she designs educational outreach programs to teach all ages about the current threats to the survival of endangered species, worldwide.

 Secretary/Treasurer – Jenna Serrano